alainkaegi/pythonorama/development_tools/pycharm.md

 ## Questions
 1. :star: In what directory do program files generally live?
 1. :star: How do you stop a running program (e.g., one that has gone into an infinite loop)?
-1. :star::star::star: You have a data file that your program is going to read.
+1. :star::star: You have a data file that your program is going to read.
 Where should you put that file?

 ## Answers
 1. Inside the project, which is in a directory you specified when you created the project.
 You are free to create subdirectories for organization.